sjzaib/aws-swarm-gluster/README.md

 ## Description:

 Playbook will launch few Linux instances on AWS, installs docker and create swarm.
 All instances will be launched with an additional 5GB SSD EBS volume attached.
 These EBS disks will eventually form a gluster replicated volume.
 Gluster volume will be available at /swarm/volumes on each node.
-You can use this volume to launch docker services with shared volumes for high availibility.
+You can use this volume to launch docker services with shared volumes requirments for high availibility.
 For example you can mount volume /swarm/volumes/html:/var/www/html for your apache2 serivce and content of /swarm/volumes/html will be available to all containers of the service.

 Sequence of tasks (in a nutshell):

-1. Create aws security groups and SSH Keys
+1. Create AWS security groups and SSH Keys
 2. Launch EC2 instaces
 3. Install Docker
-4. Create Docker Sarm
+4. Create Docker Swarm
 5. Install Gluster
 6. Prepare EBS disk for Gluster
 7. Create and mount Gluster volume

 Note that, a fresh ssh key and a security group will be created for each cluster you launch.
-Cluster will be launched in your default VPC and subnet.
+At the moment cluster will be launched in your default VPC and default subnet.

-Other defaults includes
+Other playbook defaults:

 - AWS region: us-east-2
 - Instance type: t2.micro